 I'm writing this article between exercise sessions, which raises the question, how many watts do I burn when I exercise?
 I've heard that a long distance runner burns 300 watts over a period of hours, while a power lifter expends 1,500 watts for a couple seconds when lifting his weights.
 Let's see if this is consistent with my workout.

 I go up and down the basement stairs 225 times, taking rests here and there as necessary.
 It's a kind of stairmaster, but it came with the house, and it doesn't take up any room.
 The trip up is about 2.5 meters, and I ascend the stairs in 5 seconds.
 Energy is force times distance, or mass times gravity times distance.
 A doctor weighed me a couple years ago at 199 pounds, and I swore I'd never weigh myself again, so I can tell everyone I am under 200 pounds.
 Let's just call it 95 kg.
 Gravity is 9.8 m/s2, so the work done is 9.8 * 95 * 2.5 = 2327 joules.
 Divide by 5 and get 465 watts.
 Course there is the downstroke, which is an easy walk.
 Call it 120 watts, just a bit more than baseline.
 So average it out, and yes, it's about 300 watts.
 More perhaps, because there's waste heat.
-No engine runs with perfect efficiency.
+No engine runs with perfect efficiency, and certainly not my muscles.
 By the time I'm done I'm pretty hot and sweaty, and my wife usually waves me towards the shower; do not pass go, do not collect $200.